rockyb/tigerbud-starter/docs/README.Amplify-Starter.md

   - **Command Line Tools**: Open Xcode, then choose "Preferences..." from the Xcode menu.
 Go to the Locations panel and install the tools by selecting the most recent version in the Command Line Tools dropdown.
   - **iOS Simulator**: Open **Xcode > Preferences...** and select the **Components** tab.
 Select a simulator with the corresponding version of iOS you wish to use.

 - the **React Native CLI** (command line interface): React Native has a built-in command line interface.
 Rather than install and manage a specific version of the CLI globally, we recommend you access the current version at runtime using `npx`, which ships with Node.js.
-With `npx react-native`, the current stable version of the CLI will be downloaded and executed at the time the command is run.
+With `npx react-native `, the current stable version of the CLI will be downloaded and executed at the time the command is run.

-#### _iOS_
+#### <u>IOS</u>

 ##### iOS Tools